-21. Exposure to HBCDDs through ingestion of dust and soil were estimated assuming ingestion of 60 mg/day at age 6 to 12 months and 100 mg/day at age 12-60 months (US EPA, 2011), based on the median, 97.5^{th} percentile and maximum concentrations of dust reported in paragraph 11 (Table 8).
-Since there were no recent data for soil, the exposure calculations below were based on concentrations in dust, with the assumption that the value is the same as for soil.
-However, as earlier data from the UK (Harrad et al, 2010) indicated that HBCDD levels in soil were much lower than those for house dust, (median 0.77 μg/kg vs. 725 μg/kg), these estimates of total exposure are likely to be conservative.
-Estimated exposures were up to 6.8, 460 and 1300 ng/kg bw/day for the sum of α -, β - and γ -HBCDDs when using the median, 97.5^{th} percentile and maximum concentration, respectively (725, 48667 and 140774 μg/kg).
+21. Exposure to HBCDDs through ingestion of dust and soil were estimated assuming ingestion of 60mg per day at age 6 to 12 months and 100 mg/day at age 12-60 months (US EPA, 2011), based on the median and maximum concentrations of dust reported in paragraph 11 (Table 8).
+Since there were no data for soil, it has been assumed that the levels could be comparable to those in dust, however this is a conservative assumption because the presence of HBCDDs in dust is likely to be due to their use as flame retardants.
+Estimated exposures were up to 1300 ng/kg bw/day for the sum of α -, β - and γ -HBCDDs when using the maximum concentration of 140774 μg/kg.